 I live in the Hudson Valley and work both outside, directly from life, and on studio pieces that are non-representational.
 My landscapes are from observation, and they are the product of the experience of being out in the open air, in the moment.
 I paint small paintings in one sitting, and larger canvas', demanding more time, are developed and worked on out in the elements, seeing.
-This year I have been painting images of Donegal, Ireland, from memory with an internal rather than external perceptual focus.
+For the past several years I have been painting images of Donegal, Ireland, and Machu Picchu, Peru from memory, with an internal rather than external perceptual focus.

 In my studio, I create pared down images on canvas or on paper that are gestural and iconic, derived from nature, but abstract.
 I am very engaged with color, process and tools, and my intuitive sense of space and form.
 Vision coming from within rather than without.
 I use directly rolled out colors that transform into sculptural mass, or alternately fluid abstractions.
 Critics have more than once compared this work to dance and music, water, sky, and stone.
 It was described as “channeled” by Paul Smart of the Woodstock Times.
 But, art historian Kevin D. Murphy made a connection between my landscape painting and my studio work, inadvertently.
 He writes of my abstract work: "the sense of an archeological investigation of the landscape is present...magnifying her findings in a way that has the ability to turn the diminutive into the gigantic.
 She has made expansive works.
 But Chermayeff does not equate the scale of the landscape itself; instead, the microscopic remains of the past are inflated to panoramic proportions."

 - Sasha Chermayeff